azuredevcollege/trainingdays/day6/challenges/challenge1.md

 ## Wrap up

-__Congratulations__ you have completed the Docker 101 challange.
+__Congratulations__ you have completed the Docker 101 challenge.
 You've just learned the very basics of Docker containers.

 *** Reference: https://docs.docker.com